Primary Navigation Mobile

 The Dartford Crossing has always been a toll road.
 The overall cost of construction was around £800 million in today’s money.
 By charging a fee to use the crossing, the counties it serves have been able to maintain the crossing and pay down the construction costs, which were cleared in 2003.

-The Dartford Crossing has since generated £669 million, making a staggering £202.3 million in revenue in 2022 alone.
+The Dartford Crossing has since generated £669 million, bringing in staggering revenues of £202.3 million in 2022 alone.
 Much of that is spent on maintenance and security, but the matter of how to spend the profits has long caused local political disputes.
 For instance, local MPs have called for investment in alleviating pollution and congestion in the surrounding area.

 How much is the Dartford Crossing charge in 2024?

-The charge for using the Dartford Crossing is called Dart Charge; it is different depending on whether you’re making a one-off payment or you’re an account holder, with the latter receiving a small discount.
+The charge for using the Dartford Crossing is called Dart Charge; it’s different depending on whether you’re making a one-off payment or you’re an account holder, the latter receiving a small discount.
 Drivers need to pay the Dart Charge for using the crossing between 6am and 10pm every day, including weekends and bank holidays.

 In 2024, the fee for a single crossing is £2.50 for cars, £3 for ‘two-axle goods vehicles’ including vans and pickups, and £6 for multi-axle goods vehicles.
 If you sign up for a Dart Charge account, the cost per crossing is reduced to £2 for cars, £2.63 for ‘two-axle goods vehicles,’ and £5.19 for multi-axle goods vehicles.
-If you make the crossing on a motorcycle, a moped, or a quad bike, the crossing is free, meaning you don’t have to pay.
+If you make the crossing on a motorcycle, a moped, or a quad bike, the crossing is free.

 How do you pay for the Dartford Crossing?

-If you have an account and have registered your vehicle’s number plate to it, automatic payment will be deducted from your account balance.
+If you have an account and have registered your vehicle’s number plate to it, automatic payment is deducted from your account balance.
+That’s means you have to put an amount of in the account to start with, then keep it topped as you use the crossing.

 Payments were previously made at toll booths that regularly caused 10-mile tailbacks.
 Their removal hasn’t entirely alleviated congestion, though, especially heading northbound as traffic funnels into the speed-restricted tunnels.